NoeFlandre/nanoclip/README.md

 - **Contrastive Learning:** Implements the core CLIP training objective to align image and text embeddings.
 - **Configurable:** Parameters for both vision and text models are easily adjustable via `config.py`.

+Currently the project is in development, only one toy training run has been done on a remote 1xRTX 3600 on CIFAR10.
+More to come..